 There will be circumstances when it may not be appropriate to include all rooms in a building to determine the building's total design occupant load.
 This may be the case for an office building where washroom facilities are used only by occupants of the building.
 If the washroom was included in the count of the building's total occupant load, in effect you would be counting the same people twice.

-Under the BC Fire Code (BCFC) article 2.7.1.3 there is a limit to the maximum number of persons permitted to enter a room.
+Under the British Columbia Fire Code (BCFC) article 2.7.1.3 there is a limit to the maximum number of persons permitted to enter a room.
 This limit is based on a density of not more than .4 square metres per person (4 square feet per person) provided the available egress capacity is adequate.
 The density is based on the net floor space of the room which excludes areas occupied by structural components and fixtures, furnishings or equipment but does not exclude furniture used for seating.
 Therefore, the maximum permissible occupant load is to be calculated on the basis of the lesser of either .4 square metres (4 square feet) of net floor space per occupant or the occupant load for which egress is provided.

 Maximum permissible occupant load cannot exceed the maximum number of persons that can safely be accommodated by the means of egress provided from a room.
 Actual use of a room or space may result in more people than the number determined by applying the occupant load factors of the BCBC.